iitrabhi/fenics-workshop/mkdocs/docs/1_introduction/2_installation.md

 Once you run the above command in `cmder,` you will get a URL starting with `http://127.0.0.1:8888/lab`.
 Press Control and click on the URL to open a new Jupyter Notebook.

+To make the startup easier, you may also put the above line of code in a `start_up.bat` file after changing the `D:\Codes` to your own local directory.
+Also make sure that your file path has no spaces i.e. please do not name your folder with spaces.
+You may use `_` to fill in the spaces.
 ## If you have Windows home

 You can use google collab to run FEniCS on the cloud.
 [Open Collab](https://research.google.com/colaboratory/), upload your notebook and paste the following in the first cell of your notebook.